Best Commuter Business

 No, Pierce Trips wishes to partner with employers to help them be leaders in these efforts.

 Toward the end of the year, Pierce Trips will evaluate and score each participating business based on three categories and recognize the top performing employers as the Best Commuter Businesses for the following year.
-There will be three levels of recognition; Gold, Silver and Bronze.
-Scores will be distributed based on business’ efforts to promote smart commute options in three categories including Engagement, Performance and Programming and present a leadership certification to the top performing employers for the following year.
+Toward the end of the year, Pierce Trips will evaluate and score each employer based on three categories including Engagement, Performance and Programming and present a leadership certification to the top performing employers for the following year.

 Click to review the point distribution sheet and compare the items listed against programs your employer offers:

 The certification scoring process looks over actions taken, programs maintained, and performance within the last year, from January 1 to December 31.
 Here are a few things to consider for the upcoming year:

 For management to consider: